jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase5-writeup.md

 ## Summary ##
 In summary, we have three new threats that each pose a problem for our GFHS.
 The first has to do with the potential for an adversary to guess a user's password.
 This is inhibited not only by the minimum password requirements we enforce, but also by the mechanism we implemented to protect against T9, which restricts the number of connections any IP address can attempt within a short period of time.
-This makes it impossible to run an online password attacking script like the one given above as `attack_T9.sh`, which previously might have guessed a common dictionary word if used as a password.
+This makes it impossible to run an online password attacking script like the one given above, which previously might have guessed a password and compromised an account.
 This leads to our final threat, which is very similar and involves attempting to establish many connections in a short time in order to overwhelm the server and deny service to other legitimate users.
 It is clear that these three attacks are related, and their solutions work in harmony, without compromising any previously implemented security features.